-When active service plus service on the U.S. Army retired list totals 30 years, warrant officer of the Army and enlisted Soldier of the Army can be advanced on the Army of the United States (AUS) List to the highest grade satisfactorily served on active duty or, in the case of a member of the Army National Guard, in which they served on full-time duty satisfactorily (See 10 USC §3964).
+When active service plus service on the U.S. Army retired list totals 30 years, warrant officers of the Army and enlisted Soldiers of the Army can be advanced on the Army of the United States (AUS) List to the highest grade satisfactorily served on active duty or, in the case of a member of the Army National Guard, in which they served on full-time duty satisfactorily IAW T10 USC §7344.

 The Secretary of the Army decides what criteria constitutes satisfactory service.
-Because the criteria may be revised from time to time, it is not practicable to include them in this Handbook.
-The Army agency responsible for such actions, the Human Resources Command, applies the most current criteria at the time the Retired Soldier has completed 30 years of service.
+The criteria are not included here because they are revised from time to time.
+Human Resources Command applies the most current criteria at the time the Retired Soldier has completed 30 years of service.
+Additional information regarding the Army Grade Determination Review Board (AGDRB) can be found on the Army Review Board Agency (ARBA) page at https://arba.army.pentagon.mil/agdrb-overview.html.

 3-5.
-Reserve Status of Retired Soldiers.
+Standards of Conduct.